CenTdemeern1/WebASAR/README.md

-# WebASAR
+# WebAsar
 ###### Lazy name, I know.

-You can find normal ASAR [here](https://github.com/RPGHacker/asar), if you were looking for that instead.
+You can find normal Asar [here](https://github.com/RPGHacker/asar), if you were looking for that instead.

 # *What it is:*

-1. A webserver (http) that integrates with the ASAR assembler.
+1. A webserver (http) that integrates with the Asar assembler.
 2. Written in Python 3
 3. A fork of a framework I'm working on, most features have been taken out though, it doesn't need them
 4. Janky